Zenika/labs-pg-gcs-backup/README.md

   zenikalabs/pg-gcs-backup restore
 ```

 NB: remember that if the database is exposed on the host machine's `localhost`, `PGHOST` should be
 `host.docker.internal` or `172.17.0.1`, but not `localhost` (which refers to the container's `localhost`).

 ## Kubernetes

-Here is a simple example of how to deploy it as a `CronJob` inside a Kubernetes cluster:
+Here is a simple example of how to deploy this tool as a `CronJob` inside a Kubernetes cluster to regularly backup a
+database:

 ```yaml
 apiVersion: batch/v1beta1